iamyounix/msimagb460_tomahawk/README.md

 ![NVRAM](https://user-images.githubusercontent.com/72515939/209305551-357ebabc-64c2-4c07-b730-89475b02c36e.png)

 **boot-args** is placed under (APPLE_BOOT_VARIABLE_GUID).
 In this case, MSI RX 5500 XT (Mostly Navi Variant) will experience a black screen issue after the boot process.
 This situation occurs when Apple's Graphic Device Policy is not satisfied with DGPU and IGPU.
 As a solution, Whatevergreen supports boot-arguement called as `agdpmod=pikera`, which renames `board-id` to `board-ix`.
-This will effectively disabling boardID checks, this is based off of Pike.R.A's [work](https://pikeralpha.wordpress.com/2015/11/23/patching-applegraphicsdevicepolicy-kext/).
+This will effectively disabling boardID checks, based off of Pike.R.A's [work](https://pikeralpha.wordpress.com/2015/11/23/patching-applegraphicsdevicepolicy-kext/).
 As temporary workaround, refer example below:

 * **7C436110-AB2A-4BBB-A880-FE41995C9F82**
   * `boot-args` / `string` / `agdpmod=pikera`